soxueren/atsd/api/meta/metric/update.md

 ## Description

-Update specified properties and tags for the given (existing) metric.
+Update specified properties and tags for an existing metric.

-Properties and tags that are not specified in the payload are left unchanged.
+Properties and tags that are not specified in the request are left unchanged.

 ## Path